MutatingFunc/mutatingfunc.github.io/content/blog/2024-10-12 App development on iPad/index.md

 Another limitation is the lack of support for targets and schemes, which are critical for supporting (native) unit tests and UI tests.
 This rules out using Playgrounds for certain extension types, where the best you'll get is moving most of the extension's code into a library.

 However, for unit tests with properly mocked dependencies, **previews** can be converted into a means to display unit test results, which has the added benefit of appearing contextually as you edit the file and displaying results live as you type.
-I've created a few small frameworks to support this which can be found on my Github, though I've not yet used them in earnest in a project.
+I've created a few small packages to support this which can be found on my Github, though I've not yet used them in earnest in a project.

 ## Simulators

 Swift Playgrounds does not support simulators.
 This is perhaps the most critical omission, but not for the reason you might think.
 You can test at most device sizes simply by running the app, and resizing the window using Stage Manager.
 This makes iPad the ideal environment for developing well-behaved, resizable apps.

 However, it's when it comes to a release that the lack of simulators reveals itself to be an issue.
 Good luck resizing a window to the pixel-perfect dimensions of a specific device for taking App Store screenshots!
-I've also created a small framework to work around this, which can take screenshots with the environment set to simulate specific device dimensions, safe area insets, and display scales, but unfortunately SwiftUI modals completely ignore the environment and do their own thing.
+I've also created a small package to work around this, which can take screenshots with the environment set to simulate specific device dimensions, safe area insets, and display scales, but unfortunately SwiftUI modals completely ignore the environment and do their own thing.

 ## Update schedule